It’s a moment every sales account manager has faced at least once.

 This person is charged with making the final determination of whether or not the company will purchase your solution.

 Often the Decision Maker has no particular interest in the product or service you are selling.
 He relies on the opinions of the Champion, Technology Buyer and Economic Buyer and is simply there to rubber-stamp the contract.

 In some cases, the Decision Maker is also the Champion.
 Having the Decision Maker and the Champion as one personality is a massive benefit, but it does come with its own challenges.
 The Decision Maker’s enthusiasm for a product or service may raise the eyebrows of their colleagues or employees in the lower departments, and end up working against you.
 If you are dealing with a Decision Maker/Champion combo, make sure you don’t take the opinions of the other managers or employees for granted.
 Work to prove the value to parties on all levels, even if you have the “thumbs up” from the Decision Maker.
 That’s just… insurance.

 Effectively directing the enterprise sales process requires equally large measures of advance planning and keeping your finger on the pulse of the moment.
 That’s true of every aspect of enterprise sales, and addressing buyer roles is no exception.

 - Make sure you know whom you are talking to and what role they play in the company’s buying process.

 - Prepare in advance how you’re going to address the needs of each buyer role.

 - If you find yourself in a conversation with an employee who doesn’t fit any of the above roles, it pays to question why you’re talking to them and what benefit (if any) it delivers to the sales process.

 While successfully navigating the enterprise purchasing process is a skill that comes with time, working on the above skills will almost immediately give you a smoother, quicker path to closing.

 Want to find out how to talk to the person you’re selling to?
-Click here to learn how to conduct a successful customer meeting.
+Learn how to conduct a successful customer meeting and build curiosity.